QuantumCoder905/Adding-my-working-professional-Projects-/README.md

 The First project which I did was based on Application Development Department : Life Sciences Application Development & Maintainence CLient : Pfizer Pharmaceuticals Location : Offshore Starting with the description of the project
-Pfizer pharmeuticals I have worked on
+Pfizer pharmeuticals I have worked
+Responsible for IT application support, management, and maintenance